The Sovereign SDK Book

 -

-The virtual slot number never lags behind the real slot number by more than some constant
+The visible slot number never lags behind the real slot number by more than some constant

 K